zooldk/tigase-book/chapter-1/ARTICLE1.md

 # Article 1

-This is the first article in the chapter 1
+This is the first article in the example chapter